hallzy/go-git-radar/README.md

 Note that this won't output anything if you are not in a git repository.

+Auto fetching is also done asynchronously, so you don't need to wait for the fetch to complete before you get your terminal prompt back.

 ### Add git-radar to your prompt

 Add something like this to your .bashrc file.